-Today’s Tompkins Square Park looks nothing like the Tompkins of the past, notorious for its syringes, punks, and the cardboard box where neo-expressionist Jean-Michel Basquiat used to sleep.
+Today’s Tompkins Square Park looks nothing like the Tompkins of the past, which had been notorious for its syringes, punks, and the cardboard box where neo-expressionist Jean-Michel Basquiat used to sleep.
 Ray’s Candy Store, however, hasn’t changed since 1974.
 For over 40 years, Ray’s has served up classics, like fried oreos, beignets, hot dogs, and malt milkshakes—but no candy, believe it or not.
 Upon entering Ray’s Candy Store today, you’ll be greeted by the somehow comforting stench of grease, and the octogenarian store owner, Ray Alvarez.
-Ray, originally Ashgar Ghahraman, entered the US from Iran in the 1950s and posed as Ray in order to hide his undocumented status.
+Ray, originally Ashgar Ghahraman, entered the US from Iran in 1933 and posed as Ray in order to hide his undocumented status.
 Although Ghahraman is now a naturalized American citizen, Ray will stick around as long as his namesake continues to feed Alphabet City.
 Enjoy the gigantic portions of greasy, sugary food in one of Tompkins’ lush meadows across the street.

 Try the strawberry and pistachio frozen yogurt in a wafer cone with rainbow sprinkles.
 It’s way too big and way too artificial in all the best ways.